Analysis | The Trump legal team’s latest voter fraud Hail Mary

 Just because people didn’t vote for Senate, of course, doesn’t mean they skipped the rest of the ballot, too.
 But to the extent people vote for president and decide to skip the other highest-profile race on the ballot, it’s telling.

-And the number of people who vote for president but not for Senate is very likely significantly larger than even those numbers suggest.
+And the number of people who vote for president but not for Senate and House is very likely significantly larger than even those numbers suggest.
 Another reality of our elections is that not only do some people vote only for president, but also some vote in the other races while skipping the presidential contest.

 This was at issue following the 2000 election, after analysts probed Florida for evidence that people’s intended votes for president might not have properly recorded.
 One 2002 study from the World Bank and the University of Missouri at Kansas City found that, on average, more than 2 percent of ballots don’t include recorded votes for president.
 The Washington Post’s Philip Bump ran the numbers in 33 states and the District of Columbia and found that in 2012, 0.9 percent of all ballots cast didn’t include a vote for president.
 In 2016, it was 2 percent — perhaps reflective of the historically unpopular major-party nominees.